MiniDigger/ForkTest/README.md

 This doesn't require any additional steps such as patching/rebuilding patches.

 **The server source sets are seperated into three main types:**
 - `fork-server/src/main/java`: This contains your own code, such as your fork's config file.
-This doesn't touch vanilla code
+This doesn't touch vanilla code and is empty by default
 - `fork-server/src/minecraft`: These are the vanilla/modified by paper sources.
 This is where you'll most likely make changes.
 - `paper-server/src/main/java`: This directory contains all Paper related sources; such as Bukkit (please note there are some exceptions and some paper files appear in the minecraft source)